it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

 ## Passed tests
 * UC1
   * All tests are passed.
-  * Full functionality implemented.
+  * Full functionality and all requirements implemented.
 * UC2
   * All tests are passed
+  * Full functionality and all requirements implemented.
 * UC3
   * All tests are passed
-  * Full functionality implemented.
+  * Full functionality and all requirements implemented.
   * See conflicts between test and requirement below.
 * UC4
   * All tests are passed
-  * Full functionality implemented.
+  * Full functionality and all requirements implemented.
 * UC5
   * All tests are passed
+  * Full functionality and all requirements implemented.
+* UC6
+  * All tests are passed
-  * Full functionality implemented.
+  * Full functionality and all requirements implemented.

 ## Conflicts between requirements and tests
 * REQ3.3, REQ3.3.1, REQ3.3.2